 Payday Payroll offers payroll services, human resources solutions, time sheets, and compliance solutions.
 They also have other services that you can get support for simply by contacting them and working with a representative from their in-house technology team.
 They also highlight that they work with local businesses and nonprofits—so if your business falls into either of these buckets, they could be a good solution for you.

 A great option for you if you’re looking for transparent pricing and a scalable solution is Gusto Payroll.
 Instead of taking a pick-and-choose approach similar like Checkmate Payroll, Gusto Payroll offers three packages of their services, depending on what exactly it is you need for your small business.
-The lowest level, Gusto Core, is the most basic but also the least expensive version that’s great for small businesses that don’t need every bell and whistle there is.
+Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.
+The basic level, Gusto Core, is the most basic but also the least expensive version that’s great for small businesses that don’t need every bell and whistle there is.
 This plan includes payroll, health benefits administration, workers’ comp administration, and more.

 Their most comprehensive plan, Gusto Concierge, includes access to certified HR professionals, a dedicated customer service team, and access to the HR resource center that gives you the option to customize things like employee handbooks.
 The downside is, because they have structured plans, you aren’t able to customize a plan to your exact needs like you can with Checkmate Payroll or Payday.